iqcz/noreboot/README.md

 Use this feature in suitable scenario.

 > Note
+> DO NOT use below classpath file as parmeter for getFile method in Spring to load js.
+> `File cfgFile = ResourceUtils.getFile("classpath:config/static.properties");`
 >
-> Not use Spring to load js file.